 A son, William Thomson Aylesworth was born on the 19th of October, 1878 in Lansdowne, Ontario (Leeds Co.).
 Another son, Robert Francis “Frank” was born in Lansdowne on the 30th of April, 1880.

 By 1881, Dr. Aylesworth was living and working in Morpeth.
 The Aylesworth family moved to Toronto around 1885.
 Sadly Dr. Aylesworth’s son William died in Toronto on the 29th of August, 1885 at the age of 6.
-Dr. Aylesworth advertised his practice in the 1889 and 1890 Toronto City Directory.
+Dr. Aylesworth advertised his medical practice in the 1889 and 1890 Toronto City Directory.
 The information in the directory, reports that his practice was located at 1468 Queen Street.

 A daughter named Alice Elizabeth Augustis Aylesworth was born on the 22nd of February, 1889.
 According to the 1891 census Dr. and Mrs. Aylesworth were still in Toronto and their daughter Isabel was now 19 years old, Frank was 10 and Alice was 2.
 In 1892, his office was located at 230 Queen Street in the community of Parkdale, which is now part of Toronto.